 Place a non-slip mat on the floor and a non-slip mat in the tub to prevent slips on every surface

-Use liquid soap instead of bar soap, Slippery can have you diving around, fumbling and can risk bumping baby over.
+Use liquid soap instead of bar soap.
+Slippery bar soap can have you diving around, fumbling and introduces the risk of you bumping Baby over.

 Accidents can happen to even the most careful parents.
 While none of us could ever imagine our baby slipping under the water, it does happen.
 No matter how diligent you are, it’s very important that you learn infant CPR so you can respond quickly and appropriately in an emergency.
 Although the thought of an incident isn’t pleasant, you will never regret having the necessary life-saving skills to protect your baby, even if you never have to use them.